 By Abigail Boakye

-- The Career Service At The University Of Aberdeen
+- The Careers and Employability Service at The University Of Aberdeen

 I started studying at The University of Aberdeen in September 2018.
 I had just concluded my first degree in Hungary.
-During the Fresher’s week, I attended a lot of events for new students and I found out about the Careers Service.
+During the Fresher’s week, I attended a lot of events for new students and I found out about the Careers and Employability Service.
 The career’s service at the University of Aberdeen offers advice and support to students and graduates of the university.
-The Career Service helps students to explore all career options in order to make a well-informed career choice.
+The Careers and Employability Service helps students to explore all career options in order to make a well-informed career choice.
 Through workshops and seminars, the service aims to help students to develop their skills and gain confidence in their potential.

-As a student of the university, I have attended a number of workshops hosted by the Career service and I found every one of them to be very enlightening and helpful.
-To help you understand how amazing it is, I will describe a timeline of my involvement with the Career service.
+As a student of the university, I have attended a number of workshops hosted by the Careers and Employability Service and I found every one of them to be very enlightening and helpful.
+To help you understand how amazing it is, I will describe a timeline of my involvement with the Careers and Employability Service.

-Step 2: After my first meeting with an advisor, I frequently attended other seminars organized by the Career service.
+Step 2: After my first meeting with an advisor, I frequently attended other seminars organized by the Careers and Employability Service.
 During one of such seminars, I learnt how to use the networking site: LinkedIn.
 During this session, I also got a professional head-shot picture taken for my LinkedIn profile for free!
 I know!
 It was such a huge bonus.
 After the seminar, I was able to set up my LinkedIn page and I have been connecting with important people in my professional field ever since!

 Step 3: During my second semester at the university, I attended a series of workshops aimed at helping students to develop core skills which job recruiters often look for.
 I attended workshops on leadership, time management and networking.
 It was an amazing experience and after the workshops, I felt a lot more confident in myself and in my skills.

 Step 4: I am currently involved in a Career Mentorship program.
 Let me explain it; so I have been paired with a well-established career mentor and we have meetings every two weeks.
-This program is run by the Career service and it aims to give students a sort of hands-on experience with their chosen career.
+This program is run by the Careers and Employability Service and it aims to give students a sort of hands-on experience with their chosen career.
 You get to speak to someone who already has your dream job and they give you advice on the proper steps to take before and after graduation.
 I have found my mentor to be very helpful and very inspiring.
-I am very grateful to the Career service for this opportunity.
+I am very grateful to the Careers and Employability Service for this opportunity.

-As new students, it is often so confusing and stressful to move to a new city and you probably have no idea of what you’re going to do when you graduate, but that’s what the Career service is there for.
+As new students, it is often so confusing and stressful to move to a new city and you probably have no idea of what you’re going to do when you graduate, but that’s what the Careers and Employability Service is there for.
 The advisors are very helpful and amazing!
 All you have to do is book an appointment and show up and get all the necessary help that you need, all for free!